|Study type||Study Tier||Start Date||Duration||Course Contact|

 WHAT WILL I LEARN?

 While on the course you will learn the skills you need to live with increased independence, such as shopping and household management, cooking, healthy eating, using public transport and looking after yourself.
-You will also learn the skills that will help you to find work in the future such as timekeeping, following instructions, working alone and within a team and problem solving.
-We have an experienced work place facilitators who support students to secure work placements/experience and support learners on placements.
-Successful placements include the Cup and Saucer at the Isle of Wight Council and Park Court residential home.
+You will also learn the skills that will help you to find work in the future such as timekeeping, following instructions, working alone, problem solving and team work .

 WHERE WILL I LEARN?